azakerski/dashboard/README.md

-# Spektrix Ticket Sales Dashboard
+# JAS Ticket Sales Dashboard

-Real-time ticket sales dashboard backed by the Spektrix API v3.
+Real-time ticket sales dashboard for Jazz Aspen Snowmass, backed by the Spektrix API v3.
-Flask handles all HMAC-SHA1 authentication server-side — no CORS issues.
+Flask handles all HMAC-SHA1 authentication server-side.
+Deployed on Render and accessible to the full team via a password-protected URL.

 ---